Mambo (music): Mambo in New York City: 1947-1960

 Mambo arrived in 1947 and mambo music and dance became popular soon after.
 Recording companies began to use mambo to label their records and advertisements for mambo dance lessons were in local newspapers.
 New York City had made mambo a transnational popular cultural phenomenon.
 In New York the mambo was played in a high-strung, sophisticated way that had the Palladium Ballroom, the famous Broadway dance-hall, jumping.
 The Ballroom soon proclaimed itself the "temple of mambo", for the city's best dancers—the Mambo Aces, Cha Cha Taps, "Killer Joe" Piro, Augie and Margo Rodriguez.
 Augie and Margo were still dancing 50 years later (2006) in Las Vegas.

-Some of New York's biggest mambo dancers and bands of the 1950s included: Augie & Margo, Michael Terrace & Elita, Carmen Cruz & Gene Ortiz, Larry Selon & Vera Rodríguez, Mambo Aces(Anibal Vasquez and Samson Batalla), Cha Cha Taps (Carlos Arroyo and Mike Ramos), Killer Joe Piro, Paulito and Lilon, Louie Maquina, Pedro Aguilar ("Cuban Pete"), Machito, Tito Rodríguez, Jose Curbelo, Akohh, and Noro Morales.
+Some of New York's biggest mambo dancers and bands of the 1950s included: Augie & Margo, Michael Terrace & Elita, Carmen Cruz & Gene Ortiz, Larry Selon & Vera Rodríguez, Mambo Aces(Anibal Vasquez and Samson Batalla), Cha Cha Taps (Carlos Arroyo and Mike Ramos), Killer Joe Piro, Paulito and Lilon, Louie Maquina, Pedro Aguilar (nicknamed "Cuban Pete"), Machito, Tito Rodríguez, Jose Curbelo, and Noro Morales.

+By the early 1960s, tastes had shifted, and the Palladium closed in 1966, partly because a drug raid in 1961 led to the loss of its license to sell liquor.
+Dancers' and music fans' enthusiasm for the music was not entirely diminished, however.